What to eat for dermatitis

 Why is diet so important for dermatitis?

-In many cases of dermatitis, especially in atopic dermatitis or seborrheic dermatitis, food may be responsible for triggering or worsening this disease.
-Knowing the proper diet for dermatitis will help us find those foods that are recommended and exclude foods that may be discouraged.
+Knowing the proper diet for dermatitis will help us to choose those foods that are recommended and exclude foods that may be discouraged.

 Foods that have to be excluded in the diet for dermatitis